canonical/operator/docs/index.rst

 --- application state management from integration management or lifecycle management from testability.

-Whether you are a machine or a Kubernetes charm author, `ops` is the recommended way to go.
+Whether your charm is for machines or Kubernetes, `ops` is the recommended way to go.

 .. toctree::